yousefmagdii/Dawayanta-Application/README.md

 # Dawayanta-Application
-Dawayanta Application used to design flutter darts , and machine learning for the main usage of the application
+Dawayanta Application, flutter darts is used to design the UI, and machine learning for the prediction.
+The main usage of the application is to predict disease from the symptoms the user select.